– Activities to avoid and change,

 Change your sleeping position:

 This position is a problem.
-Once the shoulder gets aggravated, sleeping on your side aggravates it at night.
-If the aggravated arm is on the bottom, the arm gets pushed forward in the socket.
-This activates the trigger point and it hurts.
-If it is the arm on top, draping it forward over-stretches the muscle.
-This also activates the trigger point and it hurts.
+Once the shoulder pain becomes chronic, sleeping on your side aggravates it at night.
+If the painful shoulder is on the bottom, the arm gets pushed forward in the socket.
+This activates the trigger point and it hurts more.
+If it is the painful shoulder on top, draping the arm forward over-stretches the muscle.
+This also activates the trigger point and increases shoulder pain.

-Start by sleeping on your side with the hurting arm behind you.
+Start by sleeping on your side with the painful shoulder behind you.
 Give it at least 10 minutes before you change position.
 It will likely be uncomfortable at first, especially if you have a firm mattress.
 After a few minutes, the glenohumeral joint will shift and it’ll feel better.

 Changing your sleeping position is important.
 I have worked on the shoulder of my gym partner off and on for a few years.
-He had quit complaining about it for some months and I asked him how it was doing.
-He shook his head and smiled and said that he started out sleeping like I had recommended and it quit bothering him.
+He had quit complaining about it for some months so I asked how it was doing.
+He smiled and said that he started sleeping as I recommended and the arm quit bothering him.

-NOTE: The traditional recommendation is that you lay on the “good” side and support your upper arm with a pillow so that the hurting arm is not draped down so that the muscle is stretched.
-This doesn’t fix the long term problem but is a good idea for temporary relief.
+NOTE: The traditional recommendation is that you lay on the “good” side and support your upper arm with a pillow.
+This positions the painful shoulder so that it is not draped downward, stretching the muscle and activating the trigger point.
+This doesn’t fix the long term problem but is a good idea for temporary relief, especially with the topical patch.

 Stretching is more effective when it involves a full shoulder routine that helps to identify and resolve global problems in the shoulder instead of just addressing the local problem.